The Story of Ireland: Episode One: The Age of Invasions

 The series aims to explore Irish history using the historical facts and evidence while charting the origin and impact of the numerous myths that have been passed off as history in the past.
 Key to this approach is relating developments in Ireland to events and changes in Europe and the world at large as the centuries progress.

 Areas discussed in the opening episode include the impact of early Christianity and monasticism in Ireland; the birth of Ireland's potent literary culture; the unique law tracts created by Irish lawyers that afford us remarkable insights into the day-to-day lives and habits of ordinary people nearly 1500 years ago.

 Episode Two: The Age of Conquest

-As the English set foot in Ireland, there begins 800 years of British rule.
+As the English set foot in Ireland, there began 800 years of British rule.
 This episode examines the Anglo-Norman invasion of Ireland and the huge upheavals and changes taking place across Europe at the time.